- Vasser Woolley Chair

 - National Science Foundation, Faculty Early CAREER Award

-Single Molecule Biophysics.
-Having observed orientation-dependent interactions of fluorescently labeled, single proteins, precise studies of biological mechanisms are performed.
-Unfortunately, standard fluorescent labels are often unsuitable for long-time single molecule imaging, especially in living systems.
-Thus, in order to make single molecule methods more accessible, we are developing Au and Ag nanoclusters as a new class of fluorescent labels in biology.
+New florophores for biological imaging.
+Standard fluorescent labels are often unsuitable for long-time single molecule imaging, especially in living systems with high background emission.
+Thus, in order to improve contrast, we are developing Au and Ag nanoclusters as a new class of fluorescent labels in biology.
 These high brightness, robust nanomaterials should enable direct labeling of proteins to image live cells, study protein-protein interactions, and potentially watch individual proteins as they fold to their native conformations.
 Au and Ag nanoclusters exhibit discrete excitation and emission due to being composed of only a few atoms.
 Consequently, with size-tunable optical properties and absoprtion comparable to semiconductor quantum dots, but with improved photostability, these nanoclusters offer new opportunities in biological labeling.
 For example, the extremely small size will be less invasive; noble metals are not toxic; and their discrete energy levels enable energy transfer experiments to be performed—all with weak mercury lamp illumination on the single molecule level.
 Much brighter and more robust than organic dye molecules, these advanced inorganic nano-materials are being utilized both as optical memory elements and as photo-activated biological labels.

 Optical Properties of Individual Nanoparticles.
 We have created and are currently studying the properties of extremely fluorescing Ag clusters .
 Having made these water-soluble, the outstanding photostability and brightness of DNA-encapsulated Ag nanocluster emitters offer great promise as materials and biological labels.